albertogallini/txn_engine/Readme.md

 - The solution scales vertically as follows
   - increase the node memory will allow to manage more clients per node. e.g.: 256 Gb memory will allow to manage 16.6 x 4 =~ 66 M clients (which is in line with the # of customers of biggest retail banks on earth)

+#### Consideration about persistency and caching:
-In a real-world solution, it's important to implement logic to periodically store the Engine state on disk or in a database, and keep only the most active users in memory by implementing lazy write caching logic.
-This will reduce the process memory footprint, allowing more clients per node and making the service safer, as transactions will be stored persistently to recover the status in case of a crash.
+In a real-world solution, it's important to store and keep the `Engine` state persistent on disk or in a database to recover the status in case of a crash.
+Additionally, the `Engine` could keep only the most active users in memory by ***implementing a caching logic***.
+This will reduce the process memory footprint, allowing more clients per node.<br>
+As all the transaction types modify the account balance, consistency is critical, and the most suitable caching writing logic is `Write Through`: every write to the cache is immediately written to the persistent storage, ensuring data consistency, but at the cost of performance.

 ## Regression and Unit Tests